St Winifred’s EYFS Teaching and Learning

 - Once children have settled in they will take part in a weekly small group adult-led writing experience.
 The theme/genre is selected according the current learning, children’s interests and sometimes children are encouraged to choose their own purpose for writing, either individually or as a group.
 All adult led writing evidence is stuck into children’s writing portfolios with the children and is annotated by the adult.

-- Each term, adults story-scribe with all children individually, at least once, gradually encouraging the child to take over some of the writing, aiming for them to be writing most of the story by the end of the year.
+- Each term, adults story-scribe with all children individually, at least once, gradually encouraging the child to take over some of the writing, aiming for them to be writing as they become more confident with their knowledge of phonics.
 This works in conjunction with regular carpet sessions modelling rich story language and vocabulary through access to a wide selection of stories and storytelling by adults.

 - From Easter there are adult-initiated writing opportunities provided fortnightly which often link to the adult-led writing or the topic and the expectation is that those children who are capable of doing so will complete this, and adults monitor closely the quality and quantity of what children are doing, targeting children towards it.
 Those children that don’t tend to access these opportunities are targeted more by adults to writing opportunities that tie in with their particular interests.